brillout/wildcard-api/docs/intro.template.md

 const getLoggedUser = require('./path/to/your/auth/code');
 const db = require('path/to/your/favorite/sql/query/builder');

-// An endpoint for a to-do list app to update the text of a todo
+// An endpoint to update the text of a to-do list item

 endpoints.updateTodoText = async function(todoId, newText) {
   const user = await getLoggedUser(this.headers.cookie);